c-morris/BGPExtrapolator/docs/extrapolator_design.md

 4. Random

-In contrast to real BGP (steps below), we do not store information beyond the path length, so we omit the lower three steps.
+In contrast to real BGP shown below, we do not store information beyond the path length, so we omit the lower three steps.

 1. AS Relationship